Frontiers to the learning of nonparametric hidden Markov models: Proofs for the upper bounds

 \subsection{Proof of Theorem~\ref{thm:1}}

+In the whole proof, since $\tilde{\psi}_2$ is computed independently of the rest, we assume for convenience and without loss of generality that $\tilde{\psi}_2$ is non random and we work implicitly conditional on $\tilde{\psi}_2$.
+It is assumed that $\tilde{\psi}_2$ satisfies the properties stated in the Theorem~\ref{thm:psitilde2}.
+The loss function is almost-surely bounded by $\check{T}^2$ so the contribution of estimating $\tilde{\psi}_2$ to the risk is easily deduced from the Theorem~\ref{thm:psitilde2}.

-As in \cref{sec:proof-prop-refpr}, rather than allow an arbitrary permutation to account for the label-switching, we give a specific (unobserved) permutation.
-We recall the definitions of the estimators of $f_0$ and $f_1$ from \cref{sec:densities}, here writing as $\check{f}_\pm$ to align with notation used in \cref{lem:invert-param}.
-We define
+As in Appendix~\ref{sec:proof-prop-refpr}, rather than allow an arbitrary permutation to account for the label-switching, we give a specific (unobserved) permutation.
+We recall the definitions of the estimators of $f_0$ and $f_1$ from Section~\ref{sec:nonparametric-part:1}, here writing as $\check{f}_\pm$ to align with notation used in Lemma~\ref{lem:invert-param}.
+We define (see also Lemma~\ref{lem:invformulam})

 and

 Then, defining $\HatMother_{\pm}$ and $\hat{G}^{\Psi_{jk}}$ correspondingly we set

 where $J_n \coloneqq \inf\Set{j\geq J \given 2^j \geq \log(n)}$, $N= 2^{J_n}$, and $\mathfrak{B}_{j\ell} \coloneqq \Set{k \given (\ell-1)N \leq k \leq \ell N - 1}$ and $\tilde{\jmath}_n$ is the largest integer such that $2^{\tilde{\jmath}_n} \leq \frac{n}{\log(n)\tau^2}$ (recall we assume that $\tilde{\jmath}_n$ is larger than $J_n$) and where $\norm{\hat{f}_{\pm}^{\mathfrak{B}_{j\ell}}}^2 \coloneqq \sum_{k\in \mathfrak{B}_{j\ell}}( \HatMother_{\pm} )^2$, $\Gamma >0$ is a tuning parameter, and